I don’t know about you, but I’ve been preparing to quit my job since the day I started. That sounds bad, doesn’t it?

 While it is great to have another job lined up before quitting your current employment, it doesn’t always work out that way.
 Sometimes you just don’t want to work anymore and don’t have the patience to stay at a workplace where you’re just mentally, physically, and emotionally exhausted.

-If you’re going to quit before getting another job, it’s good to have 3 to 6 months or more of bills saved up.
+If you’re going to quit before getting another job, it’s good to have money saved up to cover 3 to 6 months or more of bills.
 This is based on how hard it is to find another position in your field, but it’s best to save more just in case.
 It can also be smart to start a side hustle to gain a little income.

 After my last job, I only expected to be out of work for a few months.
 I started applying to work after the holidays at the end of the year and nearly gained a position in March, but that was the year 2020 when everything went wrong.
 I ended up actually being out of work for about 10 months.